RixTechnologies/xelastic/README.md

 # xelastic
 Interface class for Elasticsearch.
+Features
-Features easy handling of scroll and bulk requests as well as handling of time spanned indexes
+* easy handling of scroll and bulk requests
+* easy updates
+* handling of time spanned indexes

 The xelastic class provides basic methods to handle requests to the elasticsearch indexes.
 To start using xelastic you should first:
 * design the indexes you need in your application and create the index templates